Acupuncture for Women's Health

 FAQ: Acupuncture for Women's Health

-Can acupuncture actually regulate my cycle?
-Yes — this is one of the areas where acupuncture has both strong clinical evidence and a long history of results.
-By addressing the underlying TCM pattern driving the irregularity, many women see their cycles become more predictable and less symptomatic over the course of treatment.
+Yes — cycle irregularity is one of the areas where acupuncture has both strong clinical evidence and a long history of results.
+By addressing the underlying TCM pattern driving the irregularity, most women see their cycles become more predictable and less symptomatic within 2–3 cycles of consistent treatment.

-Can acupuncture help with period pain?
-Absolutely.
+Yes.
 Painful periods are one of the most common and most treatable conditions in TCM.
-The treatment approach depends on the pattern — whether the pain is caused by stagnation, cold, deficiency, or a combination — but significant reduction in pain is a common outcome.
+The approach depends on the pattern — whether the pain is caused by Blood stagnation, cold, deficiency, or a combination — but significant reduction in pain is a consistent outcome.
+See Acupuncture for Painful Periods in Calgary.

-I've been told my hormones are 'off' but my labs are normal.
-Can acupuncture help?
-This is incredibly common.
+Yes — this is an extremely common presentation.
 Many women feel symptomatic despite normal lab results.
 TCM doesn't require a hormonal diagnosis to treat effectively — it works from your symptoms and your pattern, which means it can address what you're experiencing even when conventional testing hasn't found a clear answer.

-Do you treat perimenopause?
 Yes.
-Perimenopause is a significant transition and TCM has a lot to offer — particularly for hot flashes, night sweats, sleep disruption, mood changes, and irregular cycles.
+Perimenopause is a significant transition and TCM has a great deal to offer — particularly for hot flashes, night sweats, sleep disruption, mood changes, and irregular cycles.
 Treatment won't stop the transition, but it can make it significantly more manageable.
+See Acupuncture for Perimenopause in Calgary.